Written by Jes Gonzalez

 Stage 5: Pitching

 Do your research and be sure to choose the publisher or agent that you think suits your novel and will handle it well.
-Look into publishers' policies on simultaneous submissions and unsolicited manuscripts before you submit your manuscript anywhere.
+Look into publishers' policies on simultaneous submissions and unsolicited books before you submit your book anywhere.

-If your manuscript is accepted, the publishing process is another beast entirely, but your publisher or agent should guide you through it.
-If your manuscript is rejected, though, don't fret.
+If your book is accepted, the publishing process is another beast entirely, but your publisher or agent should guide you through it.
+If your book is rejected, though, don't fret.
 Keep pitching your novel to different publishers, and be patient.
 Either way, write on.

 Image source: Bruno Nascimento/Stocksnap.io